r-devel/r-dev-web/WindowsBuilds/winutf8/winutf8.md

 for many open-source projects.
 There is no support for distributing the libraries, unlike Msys2 which has a package system.

-### RTools
+### Rtools

-RTools include a compiler toolchain for R, the build tools and some libraries needed by R and packages (headers and archive files with compiled object files).
+Rtools include a compiler toolchain for R, the build tools and some libraries needed by R and packages (headers and archive files with compiled object files).

-*RTools 3.x* are a static distribution.
+*Rtools 3.x* are a static distribution.
 Files are included in an offline installer, including the compiler toolchain, build tools with the Cygwin runtime libraries they need, and libraries needed to build R and base + recommended packages.
 Additional libraries and tools are available in